WXKR

-WXKR (94.5 FM) is a radio station licensed to Port Clinton, Ohio, and serving the Toledo metropolitan area.
+WXKR (94.5 FM) is a radio station licensed to Port Clinton, Ohio, United States, and serving the Toledo metropolitan area.
 It is owned by Cumulus Media and it airs a classic rock format.
 The station carries Cleveland Browns football broadcasts and is known as "94.5 XKR."
-The studios are on Arlington Avenue in Toledo, near the University of Toledo.

-WXKR has an effective radiated power (ERP) of 30,000 watts.
-The transmitter is off South Elliston-Trowbridge Road in Elmore, Ohio.
-WXKR broadcasts using HD Radio technology.
-Its HD2 subchannel has a alternative rock format, known as "The Zone."
+The studios are located in Toledo, near the University of Toledo, while the transmitter is in Elmore.
+WXKR broadcasts using HD Radio technology; its HD2 subchannel has a soft oldies and adult standards format as "Glass-FM."

 History

 WRWR

 The station signed on the air on January 4, 1961.
 Its original call sign was WRWR.
 The call letters stood for its founder, Robert W. Reider, a local businessperson who eventually operated WRWR, WLKR in Norwalk, WAWR in Bowling Green, and WKTN in Kenton through his "Ohio Radio Incorporated" banner.
 WRWR was powered at 6,700 watts, a fraction of its current output.

 Reider died on March 4, 1976, but his company continued operating the station until July 31, 1979.
 That's when WRWR, Inc., a subsidiary of Triplett Broadcasting, took over operations.